Templarian/MaterialDesign-Site/src/content/contribute-site.md

 - Let us know early on if your feature needs a API to work.
 - Look at the existing code base and follow consistent naming.
-- Use existing services where it makse sense instead of wrapping your own.
+- Use existing services where it makes sense instead of wrapping your own.
 - Break up features into smaller features when possible.
 - Be patient, the larger the feature the long it takes for us to review.
 - VS Code `CTRL+SHIFT+P` `Format Document`